 The major functions of the DAG are to:

-- Represent DOJ at White House coordination meetings of the National Security Council and Homeland Security Council, and maintain staff to address related Justice policy.
+- Represent the Department at White House coordination meetings of the National Security Council and Homeland Security Council, and maintain staff to address related Department of Justice policy.

 - Act on behalf of the Attorney General for purposes of authorizing searches and electronic surveillance under the Foreign Intelligence Surveillance Act (FISA) and Executive Order 12333 on Intelligence.